opsmop/opsmop/docs/source/push.rst

 be able to switch selinux to permissive mode.
 Non-SELinux distributions (Debian, Ubuntu, Arch, etc) are of course not effected.

-2. Connections to hosts are conducted in a threadpool with a default of 16 threaded workers (see :ref:`push_defaults`).
+2. Connecting to new hosts (but not the actual management operations) are conducted in a threadpool with a default of 16 threaded workers (see :ref:`push_defaults`).
 If you have a large number of hosts there may be some lag for the very first time they are contacted that will not occur in subsequent roles.
 A future forks flag like "-j4" should allow this to use additional CPUs by dividing the list of hosts up between processors.

 Logging
 =======